 - Top-notch security and privacy considerations

-- Struggles to unblock larger streaming platforms
+- Struggles with larger streaming platforms

 - Doesn’t accept Bitcoin